Troubleshooting Mendix Workstation Client

 Cause

-This error occurs if the credentials provided by the Workstation Client are no longer valid, for example, if it got deregistered in the Management or if the APIKey is expired.
+This error occurs when the credentials provided by the Workstation Client are no longer valid, such as when it was deregistered in Workstation Management or the API key has expired.

 Solution

 You can continue using the Workstation Client with the current configuration, but it will no longer receive updates.
-To fix this, press Unlink in the Workstation Client and then re-register the workstation.
+To resolve this, click Unlink in the Workstation Client, then re-register the workstation.

 Workstation Connector

-Logs for the Connector can be found in Studio Pro's console during local development or within the environment logs of your running environment.
-Since the Connector performs most operations client-sided in nanoflows, you can also inspect the local logs that can be found in the browser console.
+Connector logs are available in Studio Pro's console during local development or in the environment logs of your running environment.
+Since the Connector performs most operations client-side in nanoflows, you can also inspect local logs in the browser console.

 Workstation Client Did Not Respond Within 3 Seconds.
 Connection Failed.

-If the StationConnector.GetStation nanoflow fails to connect to your Workstation Client, this error log message is visible in the browser console and in the Studio Pro's Console on the Client_Nanoflow log node.
+If the StationConnector.GetStation nanoflow fails to connect to the Workstation Client, this error appears in the browser console and in Studio Pro's Console on the Client_Nanoflow log node.

 Cause

-The connection between the Client and the Connector cannot be established either because the Workstation Client cannot be found on the local computer or the current application is not allowed to establish a connection.
+The connection between the Client and Connector cannot be established.
+This occurs either because the Workstation Client cannot be found on the local computer, or because the current application is not allowed to establish a connection.

 Solution

-• Verify that the Mendix Workstation Client is running and registered on the same computer as the browser that is trying to establish a connection via the StationConnector.
+• Verify the Workstation Client is running and registered on the same computer as the browser attempting to connect via the StationConnector.

-• Verify that the Client is registered in the correct Workspace by comparing the Workspace name and ID displayed in the Client UI with the Workspace in the Management.
+• Verify the Client is registered in the correct workspace by comparing the workspace name and ID displayed in the Client UI with the workspace in Workstation Management.

-• Verify that the application that is attempting a connection is properly configured as an allowed app in the Workspace and on the Station.
-To do so check that your application, for example, running on http://localhost:8080, is added in the Apps section of your Workspace.
-If the app is added, check that the public key of the configured workspace app is up to date with the public key displayed in your app that is using the connector.
+• Verify the application attempting to connect is properly configured as an allowed app in the workspace and on the station.
+To do so, check that your application (such as http://localhost:8080) is added in the Apps section of your workspace.
+If the app is added, verify the public key of the configured workspace app matches the public key displayed in your app using the Connector.
 If not, update the public key value of the workspace app with the latest value displayed in the app.
-Next, check that the app is also enabled as an allowed app in the Station configuration by going to the respective Station detail page in that workspace.
-Always press the Refresh button in the Workstation Client after applying any changes in the Management.
+Next, verify the app is also enabled as an allowed app in the station configuration by navigating to the respective station detail page in that workspace.
+Always click the Refresh button in the Workstation Client after applying any changes in Workstation Management.

 The Client Requested a Session for a Time That Is Ahead of the Server